 The guide is applicable to impact assessments that have followed the key recommendations approach.

 This chapter explains the role technical review can play in supporting learning and improvement of impact assessments over time.
 Reviews can also help to enhance transparency, trust and confidence in the implementation of policies and actions and reporting of their impacts.
-This chapter should be read to understand whether to use the guidance.
+This chapter should be read to understand whether to use the guide.

-This section describes the three approaches for conducting technical review provided in the guidance and helps the user select the type of technical review that fits their objectives.
+This section describes the three approaches for conducting technical review provided in the guide and helps the user select the type of technical review that fits their objectives.
 Chapter 4 provides guidance to the user and technical reviewer on the qualifications that are important to have in a technical review team.

 This chapter helps users determine what their objectives are for technical review.
 Technical reviews are structured to meet the specific objectives of the user.
 They can focus on learning and improvement, increasing transparency of reported impact assessments, or both.
 Determining the technical review objectives is an important first step, since the design of the technical review will be guided by the identified objectives.
 Once the objectives are established, the appropriate criteria, scope and type of technical review can be determined.